Everything We Know About Netflix's 'Emily in Paris' Season 2

 Which acteurs will be in it?

-We can assume that everyone in the first season would return, including Collins as Emily, Philippine Leroy-Beaulieu as Emily's hard-ass boss Sylvie, Ashley Park as Emily's au pair buddy Mindy Chen, Lucas Bravo as sultry Gabriel, Samuel Arnold and Bruno Gouery as Emily's quirky coworkers, and Camille Razat as Gabriel's (ex????) girlfriend Camille.
+Everyone in the first season should return, including Collins as Emily, Philippine Leroy-Beaulieu as Emily's hard-ass boss Sylvie, Ashley Park as Emily's au pair buddy Mindy Chen, Lucas Bravo as sultry Gabriel, Samuel Arnold and Bruno Gouery as Emily's quirky coworkers, and Camille Razat as Gabriel's (ex????) girlfriend Camille.
 William Abadie, who plays perfumer Antoine Lambert and seems to have the hots for Emily, will likely be back, as will Charles Martins as Emily's boyfriend (??)
 Mathieu Cadault.

 As far as new additions, Netflix announced that playwright Jeremy O. Harris will be joining the cast as "an iconic fashion designer."
 Lucien Laviscount (Katy Keene) also joins as "a Brit who gets under Emily’s skin before she starts to like sarcastic charm," and French actor Arnaud Binard guest stars as "the party boy owner of a popular Saint Tropez nightclub."